ycao56/homebridge-docker/readme.md

 ## Command line

-There are multiple Docker commands that can be run via the `homebridge.sh` script.
+There are many Docker commands that can be run via the `homebridge.sh` script.
 Please have a look [at the file](homebridge.sh), it should be self-explaining.

 ## License

-The [original project from Patrick Busch](https://github.com/patrickbusch/homebridge-docker)) is licensed under Apache License V2 (see [LICENSE](LICENSE)).
+The [original project from Patrick Busch](https://github.com/patrickbusch/homebridge-docker) is licensed under Apache License V2 (see [LICENSE](LICENSE)).
 Changes are under MIT.

 ## Thanks
 - [Chris Brandlehner](https://github.com/cbrandlehner/homebridge-docker)